 I am Joe Wise, a current student at the University of Southern California pursuing a Master’s degree in Computer Science with a specialization in Game Development.
-I’m currently looking for an internship as a software engineer for Summer 2017.
 I have a lot of hands-on experience and I’m passionate about finding pragmatic elegant solutions to complex problems.

 I’m interested in teams with strong collaboration and communication skills.
 I want to be able to push the bounds of my abilities and be able to learn from a strong team and from strong projects.
 I want to be a part of a team that I can help grow by sharing my skills.
 I’m particularly interested in roles that involve mobile, game-play, or artificial intelligence development.
 I’m most comfortable with Python, C#, C++, and Java, but I’m a fast learner and love to pick up new languages and tech stacks.